 What Is a Meeting Request Email?

-A meeting request email is a written message sent through email asking for an appointment with someone.
+A meeting request email is a written message asking for an appointment with someone.

-You can also send a calendar request, which helps both of you to automatically set up a meeting in your online calendars, making the process seamless and effective.
+You can also send a calendar request, which helps you automatically set up a meeting in your online calendars, making the process seamless and effective.